JuliaPackaging/BinDeps.jl/README.md

     (name,handle) as an argument and returns `true` if the library is usable and `false` it not.
-The `name` argument is either an absolute path or the library name if it is a global system library, while the handle is a handle that may be passed to `dlsym` to check library symbols or the return value of function.
-Note however that it is invalid to store the `handle`.
-Instead, use the `@load_dependencies` macro (see below).
+The `name` argument is either an absolute path or the library name if it is a global system library, while the handle is a handle that may be passed to `dlsym` to check library symbols or the return value of a function.
     Should the validation return false for a library that was installed by a provider, the provider will be instructed to force a rebuild.